yihanjiang/Sequential-RNN-Decoder/README.md

 (2) Train BCJR-like

 # Neural Turbo Decoder
+Currently debugging non-AWGN decoders.
+AWGN decoders works well.

-(1) To evaluate Neural Turbo Decoder run default setting by:
+(1) To evaluate Neural Turbo Decoder run default setting by: python turbo_neural_decoder_eval.py -h, to sepecify the parameters for testing.

-python turbo_neural_decoder_eval.py

-To train Neural Turbo Decoder

-To train Neural Turbo Decoder
+(2) To train Neural Turbo Decoder: python turbo_neural_decoder_train.py -h, to specify the parameters for training

+# Interpreting the RNN
+Under construction.

+# Benchmarks
+We have benchmarks for evaluating BER/BLER for convolutional code, turbo code.
+LDPC/Polar code under construction.

 We have a few scripts for user: